To see accurate pricing, please choose your delivery country.

 About this book

-A landmark collection of Pulitzer Prize-winner Elizabeth Kolbert's most important pieces about climate change and the natural world
+A landmark collection of Pulitzer Prize-winning Elizabeth Kolbert's most important pieces about climate change and the natural world

-The threats to our planet that Kolbert has devoted so much of her career to exposing have only grown more serious.
-Now is the time to deepen our understanding of the world we are in danger of losing.
+The climate crisis is the defining challenge of our age.
+The natural world is changing profoundly, and the threats to our planet which Kolbert has spent her life exposing are only growing more serious.
+Now is the time to deepen our understanding of this incredible world we are in danger of losing – and to act, while we still can.

 Customer Reviews